evan-lahr/evan-lahr.github.io/collections/_posts/2022-01-01-HWG_MarineMetalGuide.md

 ## Key points:
  - 1. Avoid connecting galvanized and stainless hardware
- - 2. thou shall use zincs to preserve instruments and frames
+ - 2. Use zincs to preserve instruments and frames
- - 3. thou shall not skimp on metal thickness
+ - 3. Oversize hardware.